The first Bishop of the Coptic Orthodox Diocese of Ireland, Scotland, North East England and its affiliated regions.

 He later started his service in Switzerland and the British Isles.
 On 11th June 1995, His Holiness, the late Pope Shenouda III ordained Father Axious as a Bishop by the name Bishop Antony, to be the first Bishop of the Coptic Orthodox Diocese of Ireland, Scotland, North East England and its affiliated regions.

 Bishop Antony’s service is constantly fruitful and he has worked tirelessly establishing churches and serving the Coptic Orthodox community throughout the British Isles.
-As of 2019, after 24 years of bishopric service and as a result of a steadfast long-term vision, His Grace has established a total of 32 Coptic Orthodox Churches across the British Isles and counting.
+As of 2022, after 27 years of bishopric service and as a result of a steadfast long-term vision, His Grace has established a total of 33 Coptic Orthodox Churches including 2 monasteries and 1 nun’s convent across the British Isles and counting.
 He is the first Coptic Orthodox Bishop in the UK to institute the monastic life for both nuns and monks, with the establishment of two monasteries and an abbey.